Paul Archer - photo Paul Archer - poet, translator

 The terrace stripped bare of every shadow.

-A gekko basks.
-The sun pokes into every crevice
+A gecko basks.
+The sun sheers off

-Broadcasted through klaxon sunrays,
+propaganda through klaxon sunrays.

-Hammering on the anvil of the earth,
+hammering on the anvil of the earth,

-Banging flat the detail of wisdom and words.
+banging flat the detail of wisdom and words.

 And we long for the days of limpidness

-The torrente running through melting green,
+the torrente running through melting green,

-The fresh cold morning, the delicate peony petals.
+frost-fresh air, the delicate peony petals.

-This is when humankind expires.
-There's the cold,
+This is when humankind expires:

-The you from you, the me from me;
+to gouge the you from you, the me from me;

-But summer heat's a smiling assassin
+but summer heat's a smiling assassin

-Skilled in the snake's deceiving arts
+skilled in the snake's deceiving arts

-As it moves to the kill, softening, stroking.
+as it moves to the kill, softening, stroking.

 We return to the house's shaded rooms,

-The custom-bound particulars of daily life
+the custom-bound particulars of daily life

-With the sun's silent scream at the windows,
+with the sun's silent scream at the windows,

-Carrying something to show that out of endurance
+carrying something to show that out of endurance

-Some good may come, owing its very being
+some good may come, owing its very being

-To the suffering: a basket of ripe oranges
+to the suffering: a basket of ripe oranges

-For slicing, for squeezing out the tangy syllables
+for slicing, for squeezing out the tangy syllables

-Of a language that will come to us in dreams
+of a language that will come to us in dreams

-Hanging from limp green leafed boughs.
+hanging from limp green-leafed boughs.

 Poems